vkatari10/trading-bot/README.md

 # Trading Bot

-Python based ML-based trading bot that can buy, sell, execute orders.
+Python based ML-based trading bot that can buy, sell, execute orders, with runtime optimizations in C++.

 ## Requirements

 In order to make and view trades you will need an Alpaca API account.
 The API keys will need to be stored in a `.env` file in the top level directory.
 You will also need to register for a finnhub account as well to your those associated keys as well.
 These should also be stored in the `.env` file.<br>

-Required packages are listed in the requirements.txt, those can be stored in a venv directory by calling `python -m venv venv` from the top level directory.
+Required packages are listed in the requirements.txt, those can be stored in a venv directory by calling `python -m venv venv` from the top level directory and then installed by calling `pip install -r requirememts.txt`.
 There is a provided script to activate the virtual environment by calling `source env.sh`.
-You can also optionally use pypy3 to run this code instead of the default python3 intreperter.<br>

 ## Motivation